-- The ULTIMATE Singapore Travel Guide
+- ULTIMATE Singapore Travel Guide

-- 16 Things You Absolutely Must Do in Singapore
+- 16 Absolute Must-Do’s in Singapore

 Where is the hotel located?

 Singapore is quite a small destination so it’s hard to go wrong when it comes to choosing your accommodation.
-As long as you’re near an MRT Station or are happy to pay for an Uber/Grab or taxi, you’ll be able to get around easily and quickly.
+As long as you’re near an MRT Station or are happy to pay for a Grab or taxi, you’ll be able to get around easily and quickly.
 That said, Swissôtel The Stamford is located centrally, right in the heart of Singapore.
 In fact, it’s pretty much right on top of City Hall station, allowing easy access to the East-West and North-South Lines.
 There’s plenty to see and do within walking distance of the hotel, including the fancy food offerings of Chijmes, Singapore slings at Raffles and nearby foodcourts.
 Not only that but the views from our room were, honestly, the best I’ve ever experienced at a Singapore hotel.
 The map below shows you where the hotel is located!

 What are the rooms like?

 There are a few different room types to choose from and which one you go with will depend on your budget and preferences.
 We stayed in a Swiss Executive Harbour View Room and it was, in a word, sensational.
-We loved every single aspect of the room and I really can’t fault it – it was so well thought out, comfortable and beautifully designed.
+We loved every aspect of the room and I can’t fault it – it was so well thought out, comfortable and beautifully designed.
 Here’s a closer look at the room details and why we loved it so much.

-Firstly, the room was very spacious with more than enough room for Matt and I to unpack our luggage, hang up our clothes and open our suitcases up to access our things.
+Firstly, the room was very spacious with more than enough room for Matt and me to unpack our luggage, hang up our clothes and open our suitcases up to access our things.
 With a desk and two chairs, as well as an additional rocking chair next to the bed, we had different places to sit so we weren’t just confined to sitting on the bed.
 The desk was a welcome workspace and became a lunch spot for us a few times when we opted to get takeout and dine in the room.

 In terms of essentials and extras, our room included a very large television with loads of good channels, free good-quality wifi, Nespresso machine and TWG tea, Bluetooth speaker, universal wall plug, electronic safe, minibar, hairdryer, iron and ironing board.

 The bed was easily one of the most comfortable hotel beds I have ever experienced.
-It was absolutely huge and so cosy with a puffy, marshellow duvet and extra-large pillows.
+It was huge and cosy with a puffy, marshmallow duvet and extra-large pillows.
 The whole thing was like a big cloud of delicious comfort that you just sink into and never want to move from! not only that but the blind did a great job at blocking out the light so you can get a great night’s sleep!